oshodiS/RepoAgent/markdown_docs/repo_agent/summarization.md

 - None

 **Code Description**:
-The `get_map_reduce_chain` function initializes a map chain and a reduce chain using LLMChain with specific prompts for mapping and reducing operations.
-It then configures a MapReduceDocumentsChain by combining the map and reduce chains along with additional parameters for document processing.
-The function prepares the necessary components for a map-reduce operation on a list of documents.
+The `get_map_reduce_chain` function initializes two LLMChain instances for mapping and reducing operations by creating prompts based on predefined templates.
+It then configures a MapReduceDocumentsChain object that combines the map and reduce chains along with additional settings for document processing.
+The function plays a crucial role in structuring the document summarization workflow by preparing the necessary components for mapping and reducing document contents effectively.

-In the project structure, the `get_map_reduce_chain` function is utilized within the `get_first_summarization` function.
-In `get_first_summarization`, after splitting documents into chunks, the `get_map_reduce_chain` function is called to set up the map-reduce chain for generating a consolidated summary from the processed documents.
-This demonstrates the crucial role of `get_map_reduce_chain` in the document summarization workflow of the project.
+In the project structure, `get_map_reduce_chain` is called within the `get_first_summarization` function to establish the map-reduce chain required for generating a consolidated summary from a list of documents.
+The `get_first_summarization` function utilizes the map-reduce chain set up by `get_map_reduce_chain` to process document chunks and produce a final summary output.

 **Note**:
-- The function is designed to work in conjunction with other components to facilitate the map-reduce process efficiently.
+- Ensure that the documents provided for processing are in a suitable format for summarization.
-- Ensure that the necessary dependencies for LLMChain and related classes are properly imported and available for use.
+- The function relies on LLMChain instances and specific chain configurations to perform mapping and reducing operations effectively.

 **Output Example**:
-An example output of the `get_map_reduce_chain` function would be a configured MapReduceDocumentsChain ready for processing a list of documents through a map-reduce operation.
+"The final consolidated summary captures the main points and key details from each document.
+The output_text contains the summarized content."
 ***
 ### FunctionDef split_documents(self, doc, chunk_size, chunk_overlap)
 **split_documents**: The function of split_documents is to split a document into chunks of text.